Screening & Assessment

 Consistent attendance is absolutely essential for success.
 Students progress more steadily with consistent attendance.
 Students must schedule at least two sessions per week.
 Frequent cancellations or no-shows may result in the loss of a tutoring slot.

 Individual Virtual Sessions cost $56 per 40-minutes and $35 for 25 minutes.
 Intake and Assessment Fee is $240 One-time Registration Fee is $50.
 Annual Materials Fee is $150 (billed in two installments--August and January).
 Consumable Materials (workbooks, etc.) are billed on invoices as needed.
 Monthly Invoices are mailed by the 1st of each month.
 Monthly Payments are due by the 15th of each month.
 Non-payment will result in suspension of tutoring services.

 The Appalachian Reading Center, Inc. offers partial scholarships to enrolled students who demonstrate both financial and academic need.
 The number and amounts of scholarships awarded may vary, based on funds available.
 Scholarship applications are reviewed quarterly, in January, April, July, and October.
 Scholarship applications are distributed at the parent follow-up meeting following the student intake appointment.

 Sessions canceled with 24 hours’ notice may be made up.
 Sessions must be made up within 30 days of the absence.
 At least two make-up sessions are offered each month.
-Make-up sessions are posted on the bulletin board in the waiting area.
-It is the parents’ responsibility to call or put a note in the payment box to register for a make-up session.
+If a cancellation is necessary, contact your tutor and the main office to receive a statement credit.
 Valid reasons for missed sessions include: illness, unavoidable emergencies or inclement weather.
 Sessions missed for any other reasons are forfeited.